-Richmond Cohousing will have 19 single-level one-, two- and three-bedroom units on four floors with anticipated prices ranging from $185k to $365k.
-Unit sizes range from ~650 square feet to ~1400 square feet.
-More specific pricing information is expected before November 2018.
+Richmond Cohousing has 19 single-level one-, two- and three-bedroom units on four floors.
+Unit sizes range from ~590 square feet to ~1380 square feet.

-All units will include a ~84 square foot patio, 9 foot ceilings, ceiling fans in bedrooms and living rooms, and a parking space.
-Some customization will be available in selection of floor type and kitchen cabinet and counter colors.
+All units include a ~84 square foot patio, 9 foot ceilings, recessed lighting, ceiling fans in bedrooms and living rooms, and a parking space.
+See the floor plans for additional information.

 Spaces to meet and engage are at the heart of cohousing design.
-Residents of Richmond Cohousing will enter the building from the peripheral parking lot with a direct view of the ~2,500 square feet of first floor common space.
-(And bikers, walkers, and bus commuters can enter directly from the sidewalk!)
-When kids come home from school they’ll be able to see their friends waiting with a snack or coloring book, and adults can meet and share the news of the day.
+Residents of Richmond Cohousing enter the building from the peripheral parking lot with a direct view of the ~2,500 square feet of first floor common space.
+(And bikers, walkers, and bus commuters can enter directly from the sidewalk.)
+When kids come home from school they can see their friends waiting with a snack or coloring book, and adults meet and share the news of the day.

-A ~2,000 square foot rooftop deck will add functional outdoor space with wonderful views of the city.
+A ~2,800 square foot rooftop deck adds functional outdoor space with wonderful views of the city.

-Our cohousing community will be at 901 Porter Street in the walkable/bikable neighborhood of Manchester, just over the river from downtown with many attractive features including a library, restaurants, shops, playgrounds and pocket parks, and close proximity to river attractions.
+Our cohousing community is the walkable/bikable neighborhood of Manchester, just over the river from downtown with many attractive features including a library, restaurants, shops, playgrounds and pocket parks, and close proximity to river attractions.

-Take a stroll around the block, either on foot or via Google Maps, and explore Tricycle Gardens, Brewer’s Cafe, and Camden’s Dogtown Market.
-Walk to the T. Tyler Potterfield Pedestrian Bridge in 8-minutes (we clocked it!) or hop on the bus for a quick commute into downtown.
+Take a stroll around the block, either on foot or via Google Maps, and explore Real Roots Food Systems garden, Brewer’s Cafe, Basic City Beer Co., and Manchester’s Table.
+Walk to the T. Tyler Potterfield Pedestrian Bridge in less than 8-minutes (we clocked it!) or hop on the bus for a quick commute into downtown.